biopython/biopython/DEPRECATED.rst

 Release 1.57 and should have been removed in Release 1.69.
 It was actually removed in Release 1.79.

+The ``format`` method of the MultipleSeqAlignment class was deprecated in Release 1.76, and removed in Release 1.79.
+Use the ``__format__`` method via the ``format`` function or an f-string instead.

-The ``format`` method of the MultipleSeqAlignment class and the PairwiseAlignment class were deprecated in Release 1.76.
-This decision was reversed in Release 1.79.
+The ``format`` method of the PairwiseAlignment class was deprecated in Release 1.76.
+This decision was reversed in Release 1.79, as the format method can accept additional arguments.

 The ``__format__`` method of the Array class in Bio.Align.substitution_matrices was deprecated in Release 1.79.